 The researchers stated that:

-The researchers concluded their review by stating that CBD’s safety profile is already established in a multitude of ways as being very favourable for patients.
+The researchers concluded their review by stating that CBD’s safety profile is already established in a multitude of ways as being very favorable for patients.
 Thus, various areas of CBD research should be extended to close knowledge gaps and have a completely well-tested compound for mainstream use.

 People are turning to cannabis therapy over prescription meds.
 However, it’s very risky to take CBD oil with Lorazepam, especially at the same time.
 If you take them at the same time, you’re likely to induce the ‘grapefruit effect’ (competition inhibition), which can cause intensified, multiplied side effects, and liver failure.
 However, you can take CBD oil with Lorazepam provided you are strategic and careful.

 Patients are using CBD oil to wean off drugs like Lorazepam or to reduce the impact of its side effects.
 Hence, there should NOT be any doubt in your mind that you will be able to achieve positive results provided you are strategic and careful.
 Especially, if you employ the strategies proposed in this article.
-Your only challenge now is finding a suitable CBD oil solution that will assist you in getting results.

 - Bibi, Z. Role of cytochrome P450 in drug interactions.
 Nutr Metab (Lond) 5, 27 (2008). https://doi.org/10.1186/1743-7075-5-27